Post Hole Concrete Calculator

 Estimate posts, rails, and concrete needed for a new fence.

-Calculate cubic yards and bags of concrete for slabs, footings, and pads.
+Calculate cubic yards, cubic meters, and bags of concrete for slabs, footings, and pads.

 Calculate how many deck boards you need for your project.

-Calculate board feet for lumber pricing and ordering.
+Calculate board feet (or timber volume) for lumber pricing and ordering.

 Use tool →